CSS-Electronics/api-examples/examples/other/matlab-basics/README.md

 Further, we also provide a script example letting you load `.mat` files instead of MF4 files, in case you prefer not to use the Vehicle Network Toolbox.
 To help automate the export of your MF4 to `.mat` we provide a plug & play script example.

+**NOTE:** You can use our new MF4 decoders to create a Parquet data lake.
+This is now our recommended solution for working with your CANedge data in MATLAB.
+For details and script examples, see the [MF4 decoder docs](https://canlogger.csselectronics.com/canedge-getting-started/ce3/log-file-tools/mdf4-decoders/).

 ---

 ## File overview